ccano/cc2223/session8/README.md

 Después de jugar con este código, para enviar un script completo a `spark-submit`, es necesario que defináis al principio del código un SparkContext y lo utilicéis donde corresponda:
 ```
-# Whenever you want to run this code as a script submitted to pyspark-submit, first create Spark context with Spark configuration (the following two lines)
+# Whenever you want to run this code as a script submitted to pyspark-submit, first create Spark context with Spark configuration (the following code)
 # and use `spark` and `sc` wherever approppriate in the rest of the code
+from pyspark import SparkContext, SparkConf
 conf = SparkConf().setAppName("Practica 3")
 sc = SparkContext(conf=conf)
 ```